cedar-ave/azure-app-insights-docfx/README.md

 - [Duplicate pages due to search results and anchors](#search-results-and-anchors)
 - [Same page, different names](#same-page-different-names)
 - [Irrelevant domains](#irrelevant-domains)

-#### Standardize performance buckets

-Reporting visualization software may have trouble recognizing the duration of a page's performance due to how the duration is reported in the Azure Application Insights export.

-`usage.sh` replaces the values with a consistent value in milliseconds, e.g.:

-- `<250ms` becomes `100`
-- `500ms-1sec` becomes `750`
-- `>=5min` becomes `300000`
-- Etc.

 #### Standardize browsers